 Teaching a dog manners while they are young is critical.
 By setting up rules and boundaries, you will be teaching your dog to handle pressure, a trait that is vital to teaching a dog to hunt.

-Some behaviors owner’s think are cute when the dog is a puppy, can quickly become a problem as the dog grows.
+Some behaviors are cute when a dog is a puppy, but these same behaviors can quickly become problematic as the dog grows.
 Learn more about these behaviors in this post.

 Teach your new pup the words, NO and OFF.
 When your pup does something he shouldn’t, a stern NO can often quickly deter future episodes.
 Use the OFF command with a correction to keep your dog from jumping on you.
 Yes, even when they are only 2-4 months old.
 In fact, especially then.
-By learning that jumping on people is not okay at a young age, you are less likely to have this problem as the dog ages.
+If your puppy learns at this young age that jumping on you or others is not acceptable, you are less likely to have a jumping problem as the dog ages.

 A few other ways to teach good manners include making your pup SIT before he is allowed to eat and SIT before you allow him to go through the door to outside.
 Your corrections do not need to be harsh, but they do need to be firm and consistent.
 Teaching your dog manners will help him/her adjust to further training.